Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 and is measured in kg/m².

-For example, a person's weight = 60 kg, height = 170 cm.
-Therefore, the body mass index in this case is:
+For example, a person’s mass = 60 kg, height = 170 cm.
+Therefore, the body mass index in this case is equal to:

 BMI = 60: (1.70 × 1.70) = 20.7

-The body mass index was developed by the Belgian sociologist and statistician Adolphe Quetelet in 1869.
+The body mass index indicator was developed by the Belgian sociologist and statistician Adolphe Quetelet in 1869.

-The body mass index should be used with caution, only for an approximate assessment - for example, an attempt to evaluate the physique of professional athletes with it may give an incorrect result (the high value of the index in this case is due to developed muscles).
-Therefore, for a more accurate assessment of the degree of fat accumulation, along with the body mass index, it is also advisable to determine the indices of central obesity.
+The body mass index should be used with caution, solely for indicative assessment - for example, an attempt to evaluate the physique of professional athletes with its help may give an incorrect result (a high index value in this case is explained by developed muscles).
+Therefore, for a more accurate assessment of the degree of fat accumulation, along with the body mass index, it is advisable to also determine indices of central obesity.

 According to an Israeli study, the ideal body mass index for men is 25-27.
 The average life expectancy of men with this BMI was maximum.